mark-the-butler/Superman-Detector/README.md

 ```

 >Note : Not every request will return a payload with all the details.
 To recieve all details the current request being made must have a previous and subsequent login attempt to be able to calculate the neccessary fields.

+## Assumptions / Design Decisions :

+## Third Party Library References :

+While I tried to leverage a lot of the built in tools the Go language has to offer I did use a few other packages to get the job done

+* github.com/DATA-DOG/go-sqlmock - This package was great for creating a mock database that I could use during unit testing of my interactions with the database.

+* github.com/jmoiron/sqlx - Sqlx provides extensions to Go's native database/sql library that allowed me to leverage some functions that made mapping db data to structs simple.

+* github.com/mattn/go-sqlite3 - Provided a Sqlite3 driver so my code could interact with the sqlite db.

+* github.com/umahmood/haversine - I did not feel the need to reinvent the wheel with the haversine formula.
+This package provides a function that takes coordinates of two desinations and reports back the distance.